Li Xiu (Thread Starter): Hello, everybody!

 These words pointed out the specific way of practice for me.
 Because of different backgrounds of living and different ages, we have different lifestyles.
 I shouldn’t always ask my daughter-in-law to adapt herself to me, nor wish to change her, but should learn to adapt myself to the environment.
 Moreover, in interacting with her, I should have tolerance and patience toward her, see things in her shoes, be more considerate of her, and show more empathy for her shortcomings.
 Only in this way can I live in harmony with her.

-Li Xiu: Having heard what you said, I feel brightened in my heart.
+Li Xiu: Having heard these words, I feel brightened in my heart.
 Just as these words say, when we learn to be tolerant and patient, and show more empathy for others’ weaknesses, we will become open-minded.
 Then you must be getting on well with your daughter-in-law now.

 Zeng Ai: Yes!
 When I practiced according to God’s words, I actually got an unexpected result.
 Once, I went to my son’s with some spare ribs and lotus roots.
 On entering the kitchen, I found that the pots and pans were piled in the sink, and that the gas cooker and the extractor fan were covered with oil.
 I began to blame my daughter-in-law again in my heart.
 But I suddenly realized that I was revealing an arrogant disposition and then hastened to pray to God.
 Later on, I thought of a passage of words in “Sermons and Fellowship on Entry Into Life,” “We should not impose our preference on others, much less force others to accept what we dislike—this is not making others do things they are unwilling to do.
 When doing things, we should take account not only of our own interests, but also of others’.
 Besides, we should learn to be more considerate to others, to benefit them….”
 That’s true.
 I shouldn’t always blame my daughter-in-law, but should learn to show consideration for and concern about her.
 As the pace of life is speeding up, her work is stressful.
 In addition, she is young.
 So, she inevitably can’t care for the family well.
 I shouldn’t look at her with my old eyes.
 I’m a Christian, and additionally, I’m her elder, so I should bear with her.
 After realizing this, my complaints toward her gradually disappeared.